Rizhiy/cfg/README.md

 There a few restrictions on imports in configs:

-- When you are importing config schema from project that import has to be **absolute**
-- When you inherit config values from another file, that import has to be **relative**
+- If you are inheriting changes from another config, please import variable as `cfg`
-- Other than config inheritance, all other imports have to be **absolute**
+- No other import should be named `cfg`

 1. Load actual config and use it in the code.